isomerpages/ogp/_about-us/ops/amanda.md

   - SGC
 pastProducts: []
 accomplishments:
-  - Balanced the maintenance of SGC v1 support, which grew by 3000 users in 6 months, while actively facilitating WOG onboarding for SGC v2.
+  - Balanced the maintenance of Postman v1 support, which grew by 3000 users in 6 months, while actively facilitating WOG onboarding for Postman v2.
   - Led the launch and maintenance of Postman v2's product and policy guides.
-  - Developed and supported SGC v2’s operational processes for WOG onboarding.
+  - Developed and supported SGC v2’s operational processes for onboarding.
 quote: ""
 linkedinId: ""
 ---